A Guide to the Criminal Cases Against Donald Trump

 What Is the Case About?
 More than two-and-a-half years after violence erupted at the Capitol on Jan.
 6, 2021, special counsel Jack Smith indicted Trump for his alleged efforts to overturn the results of the 2020 election and disrupt the certification of the electoral vote so he could remain in power.
 Prosecutors argued that Trump’s actions were an attack on American democracy’s centuries-old tradition of the peaceful transfer of power.

-The indictment alleges that, in the two months between the November 2020 election and Jan.
+The indictment alleged that, in the two months between the November 2020 election and Jan.
 6, Trump spread claims of electoral fraud that he knew were false, having been told by multiple officials, both from the Justice Department and his campaign team, that he in fact lost the election.
-He is accused of pressuring the Justice Department to support those false claims.
-The indictment also alleges that he took part in a scheme involving false slates of electors and pressured Republican state officials, as well as then-Vice President Mike Pence, to overturn the electoral results.
+The original indictment accused him of pressuring the Justice Department to support those false claims.
+It also alleged that he took part in a scheme involving false slates of electors and pressured Republican state officials, as well as then-Vice President Mike Pence, to overturn the electoral results.
 Although federal prosecutors didn’t charge Trump with directly inciting the pro-Trump mob attack at the capitol, they said that Trump exploited the violence to try to subvert Joe Biden’s victory.
-Six co-conspirators were referenced in the indictment, but Trump is the only person who has been charged.
+Six co-conspirators were referenced in the original indictment, but Trump was the only person who was charged.

-Trump’s Defense Trump has pleaded not guilty.
+Trump’s Defense Trump pleaded not guilty in response to the original and revised indictments.
 Trump has said it was his decision to believe the election was “rigged,” and that he did not respect the lawyers on his team who told him he had lost the election.
 The trial court judge in Washington, D.C., threw out a motion by Trump’s lawyers to dismiss the case on the grounds that presidents should have absolute immunity from prosecution for actions taken while in office.
 On Feb.
-6, a federal appeals court rejected Trump’s immunity claim and said he could be prosecuted.
+6, 2024, a federal appeals court rejected Trump’s immunity claim and said he could be prosecuted.
 The former president is expected to continue to appeal up to the U.S. Supreme Court.

-Last October, the judge overseeing the case imposed a gag order on Trump banning him from making public statements attacking witnesses and officials involved in the case, citing concerns that his comments could spur violence from his supporters.
+In October 2023, the judge overseeing the case imposed a partial gag order on Trump banning him from making public statements attacking witnesses and officials involved in the case, citing concerns that his comments could spur violence from his supporters.
 Trump argued that the order violated his First Amendment rights.
 An appeals court panel in December upheld the order but revised it to allow statements critical of Smith, as well as witnesses in some contexts.
 In January 2024, the full federal appeals court rejected Trump’s bid to lift the order, leaving appealing to the U.S. Supreme Court his last remaining option.

 The Georgia Election Interference Case